xeniabeania/jekyll-base7/index.md

 ![](/uploads/flower.jpg)

-This is the home page updated by sally
+This is the home page updated by sally, I can edit

 I will add a link&nbsp;[..Per diem rate.](/Per Diem Rates Vegas.pdf)